UPDATED NOVEMBER 2020

-As of 20 April 2020, the Coronavirus/COVID 19 Job Retention Scheme (CJRS) claim system is live.
-This means employers can now lodge a claim for the 80% of salary for furloughed workers.
+As of 1 November 2020, the new Coronavirus/COVID 19 Job Retention Scheme (CJRS) applies.
+This means employers can lodge a claim for 80% of the salary for furloughed workers.
 This guide is aimed to help people DIY a claim.
 Please note it is aimed at a typical Maslins client, being a small Ltd Co, with just one or two directors on the payroll.
 There can be lots of complex/niche scenarios that this page will not cover.

 Must have been furloughed

-You can only claim for employees furloughed for at least a 3 week period.
 Furloughed individuals cannot do any commercial work at all for the company whilst furloughed.
 The government accept that a director merely complying with their statutory duties (eg filing things with Companies House) will be ok.
-However, it’s clear you shouldn’t have done any income generating activities for your company.
-This is an all or nothing, so if you have been working but less than normal, you wouldn’t be able to claim.
+However, it’s clear you shouldn’t have done any income generating activities for your company during the period covered by the claim.
+The new job retention scheme has more flexibility than the previous version, in that you can now claim for the hours not worked by an employee during a period, rather than it being an all or nothing claim.
 We would suggest you write minutes of a board meeting where you formally note which individuals have been furloughed, and from when.

 Must be enrolled for online PAYE services

 You will also need to have an HMRC portal account enrolled for online PAYE services to lodge a claim.
 If you do not have this, potentially your accountant may be able to lodge a claim on your behalf if they’re registered as your authorised agent for PAYE services.
 Otherwise, your first step would be to get one of these in place.

 You can only make one claim per period

 Therefore ensure you do it right first time, and for all eligible staff.
 You can’t submit it for one staff member for November today, with the intention of submitting again for another staff member also for November later.